 Chateau Marjosse is the home estate for Pierre Lurton.
 Pierre Lurton is best known as the Managing Director of two First Growth Bordeaux estates.
 Chateau Cheval Blanc in St. Emilion and Chateau dYquem in Sauternes.

 The affable, charming, Pierre Lurton took over the responsibility of managing Chateau Marjosse in 1990.
 When Pierre Lurton began at Chateau Marjosse, the estate started out with only 12 hectares.
 Soon, his father gave Pierre 34 additional hectares and Chateau Marjosse was on the way.

 Chateau Marjosse Vineyards, Terroir, Grapes, Winemaking

-The red wine of Chateau Marjosse is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Marjosse is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Marjosse is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Marjosse is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Chateau Marjosse Blanc can be served right out of the cellar at 14 degrees Celsius.
-The wine is perfect when paired with all types of seafood, shell fish, crab, lobster, sushi, sashimi, chicken, veal and cheese.
+The wine is perfect when paired with all types of seafood, shellfish, crab, lobster, sushi, sashimi, chicken, veal, and cheese.

-Chateau Marjosse is a nice, early drinking Bordeaux wine that sells for a friendly price.
-Marjosse is a wine to drink young, within the first few years after bottling.
+Chateau Marjosse is a nice, early-drinking Bordeaux wine that sells for a very consumer-friendly price for wines of this character and level of quality.
+Chateau Marjosse is a wine to drink young, within the first few years after bottling.